jacobbickus/NRF_CARGO_SCREENING/README.md

 __Version__:  Mantis and been built against and tested with Geant4 10.5 and 10.7, and ROOT 6.22.
 ROOT Version must be greater than 6.18.

-EASY SETUP WITH CONFIGURE FILE
-==

 For Easy Set up run the following lines of code:
-`> git clone https://github.com/jacobbickus/mantis.git && cd mantis`
+`> git clone https://github.com/jacobbickus/mantis.git && mkdir RunMantis && cd RunMantis && cmake ../mantis && make -jN`
-`> ./configure.sh `

-INSTALLATION WITHOUT CONFIGURE FILE (ONLY NECESSARY IF YOU DID NOT RUN ./configure.sh) ==

 The Following Instructions should work once the Geant4 and CERN ROOT are installed: